What’s the Purpose of the HVAC Air Filter Anyway?

 Simple mechanical filters are the most common filters used in most residential & light commercial heating and air conditioning systems.

-- e) HEPA (High Efficiency Particulate Air Filters, MERV 17-20) .
-While HEPA filters are recognized by the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA) as the definitive hospital-grade solution in purifying air because they catch 99.97% of dust, smoke, bacteria, and viruses down to 0.3 microns, they are highly restrictive and get more restrictive as they collect particulate requiring powerful fans to push air through them, making them impractical for most residential HVAC systems.
+e) HEPA (High Efficiency Particulate Air Filters, MERV 17-20) are recognized by the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA) as the definitive hospital-grade solution in purifying air.
+They catch 99.97% of dust, smoke and bacteria, including very fine particles, like viruses, down to 0.3 microns.
+These filters are highly restrictive and get more restrictive as they collect particulate.
+They require powerful fans to push air through them, therefore most residential HVAC systems can’t be retrofitted with HEPA filters.

 2. Electrostatic Air Filters use a charged filter medium to trap dirt like a magnet.